Brick and Stone Fireplace Repair Guide

 Sealants are available for stone and mortar fireplaces to help them stay in place even in the intense heat that is produced when a fire is lit in the hearth.

-5.Repairing a Smokey Fireplace
+5.How to Repair a Smokey Fireplace

 If your fireplace allows the smoke to enter into the room, then you have a serious problem on hand.
 The smoke contains carbon monoxide and this can prove deadly when a sufficient amount is inhaled over an extended period of time.
 First, you must determine exactly when the fireplace begins to leak smoke after you light the fire.
 If it only smokes when you first light it up, the solution is warming up the chimney’s flue before lighting the fire.
 This can be done by lighting up a roll of newspaper or something similar and holding it as high as possible inside the chimney to warm it up.